artefactory/dbt_intro_da/README.md

                   python: aliased to /usr/bin/python3

               if you have python3.
+              Rechange directory in the repository folder:

+                  cd dbt_intro_da

+              And setup your python environment with

+                  python -m venv .venv

               You can proceed with the next steps.
   </details>
 - Activate python environment: